 - Overall organic traffic

-- Organic traffic to important sections of your site (home, categories, features, blog posts)
+- OT to important sections of your site (home, categories, features, blog posts)

 - Organic conversions/goal completions by goal (resource download, contact form submitted, demo requested, demo scheduled, etc)